shrocket/personal_website/content/blog/2009-08-07-10-of-hearts-footnote-of-the-day-simply-for-the-last-two-words.md

 ---
-title: 10 of hearts: footnote of the day (simply for the last two words)
+title: 10 of hearts - footnote of the day (simply for the last two words)
 date: 2009-08-07
 categories:
   - blahg
   - reading
 ---